 My name is Hannah.
-I’m a 20-something distance runner, writer, editor at Runner’s World, aspiring (not so great, yet) yogi, and lover of all things ice cream.
+I’m a 20-something distance runner, writer, social media editor at Runner’s World, aspiring (not so great, yet) yogi, and lover of all things ice cream.
 I’m a Massachusetts girl at heart, now by way of Pennsylvania.
 I started this blog in March 2012 after beginning a Couch-to-5K program to document “my journey to fit” and haven’t stopped running (or writing) since.

 I started running in March 2012 because I needed a goal.
 I was about to graduate from college (University of Massachusetts Amherst!), the future was unclear and I just needed to focus on something other than my LinkedIn account, resume, and obsessively checking journalismjobs.com.